Children’s Minnesota cancer services

 Cancer and Blood Disorders Clinic and C.H.
-Robinson Ambulatory Infusion Center – Within the Cancer and Blood disorders clinic in Minneapolis, provides blood products, chemotherapy and other IV infusions.
+Robinson Ambulatory Infusion Center – Within the cancer and blood disorders clinic at our Minneapolis campus, we provide blood products, chemotherapy and other IV infusions.

-Children’s C.H.
+Children’s Minnesota C.H.
 Robinson Infusion Center is the only pediatric cancer and blood disorders infusion center in Minnesota.
-Located within the clinic at Children’s Specialty Center, the infusion center provides more than 5,000 infusion visits per year.
-Children’s infusion center serves children and teens diagnosed with cancer or blood disorders as well as children or teens diagnosed with genetic disorders and other conditions.
+Located within the clinic at Children’s Minnesota Specialty Center, the infusion center provides more than 5,000 infusion visits per year.
+Our infusion center serves children and teens diagnosed with cancer or blood disorders as well as children or teens diagnosed with genetic disorders and other conditions.